akshay1027/job-application-review/README.md

 - get all rejected applications ✅
 - filter all applications by name and or email ✅
 - filter all applications based on skill ✅
+- send mail after an application is marked ✅

 - TODO (minimum):
 1) It should have api endpoints to create, retrieve, update, delete and list the information of an applicant. ✅
 2) It should also have a feature to mark applicants Selected or rejected. ✅